KlasMvW/typesafe_coordinate_systems/README.md

 }
 ```

 Here `System` and `Root` are structs in the TS library in the namespace `Ts::System`.
 The system in the top of the hierarchy must inherit from `Root` (in this case system A).
-Note that the construct uses CRTP (Curiously Reoccuring Template Pattern) so that every system is inheriting from `System` templated by the system itselfe.
+Note that the construct uses CRTP (Curiously Re-occuring Template Pattern) so that every system is inheriting from `System` templated by the system itself.

 Further, to use TS the user must define a matrix class templated by the system a matrix transforms from to the system it transforms to e.g.